 The most common health problems among Siberian Huskies include epilepsy, cryptorchidism, hypothyroidism, and various vision disorders.

 Epilepsy is a genetic disorder characterized by repeated seizures not triggered by a particular cause.
 The correct medicine can control the seizures.
 Owners of dogs with epilepsy should discuss with their vet how to respond to seizures.
 This can prevent the dog from harming itself or someone else.

 Cryptorchidism is the most common congenital development defect in dogs.
 According to the Siberian Husky Club of America (SHCA), it affects 14 percent of male Huskies.
 Cryptorchidism is the retention of one or both testicles.
 This can lead to malignant growths or spermatic cord torsion in the affected testicle or testicles.

 These conditions can be very painful for the afflicted male and may have negative effects on fertility.
 The SHCA recommends against breeding affected males.

 Hip dysplasia can also occur, though it is very rare.
-It around 2% of Siberian Huskies according to the Orthopedic Foundation for Animals (OFA).
+It affects around two percent of Siberian Huskies according to the Orthopedic Foundation for Animals (OFA).

 As you can see, there is little overlap in common health conditions between the Siberian Husky and Golden Retriever.